ROCm/.github/reference/contributing_template.md

 <!-- [PART6] Instructions:
 This section should offer guidelines to follow when raising a pull request.
+If you're one of the few repos that don't use the develop branch as default, you should update above text to your default branch.
-You can also base this on the generic steps provided in https://github.com/ROCm/ROCm/blob/develop/CONTRIBUTING.md, but append it with more details about your library's methods.
+You can also base this section on the generic steps provided in https://github.com/ROCm/ROCm/blob/develop/CONTRIBUTING.md, but append it with more details about your library's methods.

 MIOpen Example:
 MIOpen accepts the implementation of kernels in either OpenCL or HIP.
 It is recommended to